Why I Became BoardSource-Certified in Nonprofit Board Consulting

 How This Changes Our Work with Clients

-I aim to help boards think strategically as collectives, to center purpose and community, and to see themselves as part of ecosystems.
-And critically: I believe grassroots organizations deserve the same board infrastructure and development support as well-funded institutions.
-Too often, governance expertise is only accessible to organizations with significant budgets—the ones who can afford expensive consultants or multi-day retreats.
-Meanwhile, grassroots leaders—the people doing the most important work in their communities—are expected to figure out board development on their own.
+BoardSource certification changes how deeply Collective Agency can support organizations at every stage of their board’s development—and more importantly, how we approach that work.
+I believe grassroots organizations deserve the same board infrastructure and development support as well-funded institutions.
+Too often, governance expertise is only accessible to organizations with significant budgets — the ones who can afford consultants or multi-day retreats.
+Meanwhile, grassroots leaders are expected to figure out board development on their own.

-Whether you’re just starting out and need to recruit your first board, growing and need to mature your founding board, established and need to strengthen governance, planning a major initiative and need board readiness, or experiencing board-staff tension and need facilitation—let’s talk.
+Whether you’re just starting out and need to recruit your first board, growing and need to mature your founding board, established and need to strengthen governance, planning a major initiative and need board readiness, or experiencing board-staff tension and need facilitation — let’s talk.
 I’d love to explore how we can support you.